-Ancient civilizations are the basis of the world as we know it today, built on the ruins of 10,000 years of advanced cultures such as the Greek, Roman, Mesopotamia, Mayan, Indus, Egyptian, and others that we know primarily through archaeology and some written records.
+Ancient civilizations are the basis of the world as we know it today, built on the ruins of 10,000 years of advanced cultures such as the Aztecs, Chinese, Egyptian, Greek, Incas, Indus, Mayan, Mesopotamian, Persian, Roman, and others that we know primarily through archaeology and some written records.

 Pakistan is composed of the land of Indus Valley Civilization and nowadays, Indus Valley Civilization land in Pakistan is classified as;

 Punjabi region of Indus Valley Civilization.